Trade/other name(s): Femara

 How is this drug taken or given?

-Letrozole is a pill taken by mouth once a day.
+For most patients, letrozole is a pill taken by mouth once a day.
+Patients with severe liver problems may only need to take this drug every other day.
 The dose is usually the same for all adults.
 Take with water, with or without food.
 Take this drug exactly as directed by your doctor.
 If you do not understand the instructions, ask your doctor or nurse to explain them to you.

 Keep the medicine in a tightly closed container away from heat and moisture and out of the reach of children and pets.